grey-fish/grey-fish.github.io/README.md

 <br/>
 <div style="text-align: right"> <img src="./assets/images/tweet1.png" width="24" /> <a href="https://twitter.com/gr3yfish">@gr3yfish</a></div>
 ```
-This blog is fairly new, i take it upon myself to upload two writeups a day.
+This blog is fairly new, i take it upon myself to upload three writeups a week.
 ```